Sketch 4 Freedom

 - The drawing must be made on paper onsite at the Park using any drawing methods and techniques.
 Instruments include graphite pencils, pen and ink, color pencils, crayons, various kinds of erasers, markers, styluses, etc. Due to the sensitivity of the untreated granite at the Park, we ask that artists wishing to use paint, watercolor, charcoal, chalk, and other materials that might harm the porous granite do so offsite after their visit to the memorial.

-- Participant may submit up to four entries.
+- Participants may submit up to four entries.

 - Participants must submit a photo or scan of the sketch with resolution not less than 3264×2448 pixels using the online form provided.